scaffdog/scaffdog/packages/scaffdog/README.md

 Defined a variable called `out` which is a processed version of `output.path`.
 This is made up of some magic.

-1. Save the calculation result to `key` with `define` helper function.
+1. Save the calculation result to `out` with `define` helper function.
-1. Convert to empty string with `noop` helper function so that the result is not output.
 1. The variable definition tag trims whitespaces. (use `{{-` and `-}}`)

 </details>